Title: Outbreak Investigations & Research

 Academic degree

-Applicants must hold a university degree equivalent to 240 ECTS (referred to as a Master’s degree in the European Union) in health sciences (medicine, pharmacy, nursing, animal health), biomedical sciences or other health-related domains, such as medical sociology, medical anthropology, health economics or environmental health.
+Applicants must hold a university degree of minimum 4 years equivalent to 240 ECTS (referred to as a Master’s degree in the European Union) in health sciences (medicine, pharmacy, nursing, veterinary medicine), biomedical sciences or other health-related domains, such as medical sociology, medical anthropology or health economics.

 Experience

-Applicants for the short course need to demonstrate some experience with or expertise in the domain of outbreak investigations.
+Applicants need to demonstrate some experience with or practical expertise in the domain of outbreak investigations.

 Language proficiency